CNN cited the American Immigration Council's recent report ...

 New Americans in Arizona

 Immigrants, Latinos, and Asians account for large and growing shares of the economy and electorate in Arizona.
-Immigrants (the foreign-born) make up 13.4% of the state’s population, and more than one third of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 1 in 10 registered voters in Arizona.
-The state’s immigrant workers contributed $2.4 billion in state tax revenue in 2004, while immigrant-headed households commanded $10.5 billion in consumer spending power that supported roughly 66,500 full-time jobs.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $49 billion in consumer purchasing power, and the businesses they own had sales and receipts of $12.5 billion and employed more than 85,000 people at last count.
+Immigrants (the foreign-born) make up 13.5% of the state’s population, and more than one-third of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 14% of registered voters in Arizona.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $47.5 billion in consumer purchasing power, and the businesses they own had sales and receipts of $12.5 billion and employed more than 85,000 people at last count.
 Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to Arizona’s economy and tax base—and they are an electoral force with which every politician must reckon.

 Immigrants and their children are growing shares of Arizona’s population and electorate.

-- 9.7% (or 278,761) of all registered voters in Arizona were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 14% (or 393,051) of all registered voters in Arizona were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia that began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 - In Arizona, 87.3% of children with immigrant parents were U.S. citizens in 2009, according to the Urban Institute.